galette/galettedoc/source/installation/preparation.rst

 * |folder| `data/tempimages`,
 * |folder| `data/templates_c`

-.. [#configdirperms] write access ``config`` directory is only needed for Galette installation, we advice you to reove the write access once Galette has been installed :)
+.. [#configdirperms] write access ``config`` directory is only needed for Galette installation, we advice you to remove the write access once Galette has been installed :)

 .. _installationsubdir: